turgu1/ota-service/README.md

 ```
 INFO: Using OTA service config: /etc/ota-service/config.yaml
 INFO: Firmware storage path: /var/lib/ota-service/firmware
-INFO: Device name: esp32-kitchen
+INFO: Device name: device-kitchen
 INFO: Firmware version: 1.2.3
 INFO: Starting ESPHome firmware compilation...
 SUCCESS: Firmware compiled successfully
-INFO: Source file: /path/to/.esphome/build/esp32-kitchen/.pioenvs/esp32-kitchen/firmware.bin
+INFO: Source file: /path/to/.esphome/build/device-kitchen/.pioenvs/device-kitchen/firmware.bin
-INFO: Destination: /var/lib/ota-service/firmware/esp32-kitchen - 1.2.3.bin
+INFO: Destination: /var/lib/ota-service/firmware/device-kitchen - 1.2.3.bin
 SUCCESS: Firmware deployed successfully!
 ```

 ### Notes

 - The script must be run from the directory containing your ESPHome YAML file
-- Device name is extracted from the `name:` field in the YAML
+- Device name is extracted from the `name:` substitution field in the YAML
+- Device id is extracted from the 'device_id:' substitution field in the YAML
-- Version is extracted from the `project.version:` field in the YAML
+- Version is extracted from the `firmware_version:` substitution field in the YAML
 - The script will not overwrite existing firmware files with the same version

 ## ESPHome Device Configuration

-Your ESP32 devices must be running ESPHome with OTA enabled and proper MQTT integration.
+Your devices must be running ESPHome with OTA enabled and proper MQTT integration.
 The MQTT configuration is **required** for the OTA service to communicate with devices.

 ### Required MQTT Topics